hpfem/hermes/doc/src/hermes2d/benchmarks-nist/nist-10.rst

 **Git reference:** Benchmark `nist-10 <http://git.hpfem.org/hermes.git/tree/HEAD:/hermes2d/benchmarks/nist-10>`_.

-This is another example with anisotropic solution that is suitable for testing anisotropic element refinements.
+This example is an extension of Boundary Line Singularity (NIST-07) with an anisotropic solution to allow for a sloped line so that the singularity does not necessarily coincide with element edges.

 Model problem
 ~~~~~~~~~~~~~